zoom/meetingsdk-web/README.md

 The [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/web/) embeds the Zoom Meeting and Webinar experience in a website through a highly optimized WebAssembly module.

+The Meeting SDK is reserved for human use cases and does not support bots or AI notetakers.
+To build an AI notetaker application or access realtime media, use Zoom RTMS (Real-time media streams $npm install @zoom/rtms).

 ## 🚀 Quick Start

 ### Installation